Anadea/anadea_blog/content/posts/ai-in-procurement-from-pilot-to-p-l-impact/index-1.md

 AI agents can also validate requisitions and auto-code invoices, as well as triage mismatches and escalate only where it is impossible to avoid human judgment.

-High-Quality of Decisions
+### High-Quality of Decisions

 AI is used to augment judgment with predictive insights.

 ML models anticipate demand spikes and supply constraints to increase the accuracy of forecasts.
-For example, NLP tools can scan news, filings, and ESG data for detecting any signs of potential issues in cooperation wth suppliers.
+For example, NLP tools can scan news, filings, and ESG data for detecting any signs of potential issues in cooperation with suppliers.
 At the same time, the same insights can be applied for ranking sourcing events or suppliers by potential value.

-Risk and Compliance
+### Risk and Compliance

 The regulatory space is very dynamic.
 Manual compliance checks can be quite inconsistent and also slow.
 This can lead to fines and other penalties from regulators.